rtbo/dopamine/client/SPEC.md

         - `build` function
         - TBD

+When a recipe function is executed, the current directory is always the package root directory.

 ### dop Lua library
 In order to help packaging, a `dop` Lua library is provided by the client.
 It must be imported explicitely like every other Lua library: